tarekziade/blog/entries/new-years-python-meme-2012.rst

 related to Python this time :-)

-**6. What are the top software, app or lib you wish someone would write in 2013 ?**
+**6. What is the top software, application or library you wish someone would write in 2013 ?**

 I whish we could continue our cool *leaf recognizer* project with Olivier & Ronan: http://whatthefeuille.com/ - because it would be a great app if it takes off.